 A wide-tooth comb is essential to have in winter.
 It is not only gentle in comparison to other small combs but also helps in detangling wet hair.
 If you feel that your strands are weak, dry, or brittle and can break easily then a wide-tooth comb is your answer to all the issues.
 This will keep it healthy, smooth, and devoid of any external pressure.
-In monsoons all of our hairs require some extra TLC.
+In monsoons all of our hair strands require some extra TLC.
 By using a wide-tooth comb, one is drastically reducing the chances of damage.

 In order to get rid of the excessive moisture in the scalp, it is always a good idea to keep some dry shampoo/baby powder handy.
 If you are someone who suffers from an oily scalp then it is a good idea to keep some of this “magic formula” handy.
-If you are someone who does not have the time to wash and dry your hair on a timely basis then this is one of the best options out there at a budget-friendly rate.
+Similarly if you are someone who does not have the time to wash and dry your hair on a timely basis then this is one of the best options out there at a budget-friendly rate.
 Make sure to thoroughly massage the product into the scalp in order to soak up all the excess grease from the hair.